WilliamJudge94/crystal_simulation/docs/crystal.rst

 Reset Orientation of Crystal
 =============================

-This will be used to reorient the crystal.
-This is needed to view the (111) refletion in pynx.
+To facilitate computation of Bragg coherent diffraction patterns the orientation of the crystal needs to be known in the coordinate frame of the simulation.
+The easiest orientation to use is one where the crystal lattice lies along the coordinate system axes.
+This command will reorient the simulated crystal.

 .. code:: python